jmservera/airsonic-advanced/install/k8s/README.md

         at com.zaxxer.hikari.pool.PoolBase.newConnection(PoolBase.java:364) ~[HikariCP-4.0.3.jar:na]
 ```

 You probably did a small mistake when setting up the identity.
-This is a very generic message that can happen due multiple reasons, in my case I had two issues: a typo and a wrong reference.
+This is a very
+generic message that can happen due multiple reasons, in my case I identified
+three different issues: a typo in the identity name, a wrong library reference
+and a wrong namespace.
+These three mistakes cause the same error message so it's
+not easy to identify the root cause.

 #### Remember case-sensitivity